hellerve/ptolemy/README.md

 but I assume it will be some time until I can tap into the potential of AI that helps me convey what I want to write.

+* [The Security Impact of HTTPS Interception](https://jhalderm.com/pub/papers/interception-ndss17.pdf) by **Zakir Durumeric et al.** (2017)

+This paper broke my heart.
+It is incredible that at this day and age people still think HTTPS interception can increase security instead of severely decreasing it.
+I don't think I have to say more on that matter.
+Almost 11% percent intercepted traffic is damn scary.

 ## Recreational

 ### Papers
 * [A Study of Prisoners and Guards in a Simulated Prison](http://www.zimbardo.com/downloads/1973%20A%20Study%20of%20Prisoners%20and%20Guards,%20Naval%20Research%20Reviews.pdf) by **Philip Zimbardo et al.** (1973)

 One of the most famous papers of psychology.
-I had to read one of Zimabrdo's books when studying psychology at University, but never got around to actually reading this infamous paper.
+I had to read one of Zimbardo's books when studying psychology at University, but never got around to actually reading this infamous paper.
 It is both well-written and topically interesting, but extremely disturbing.
 I doubt any ethics committee would let an experiment like that